 - 1. For the first time you will be able to choose what subjects you do. - 2.
 It will be assumed by your teachers that because you have chosen the course, then you will be ready to work hard. - 3.
 You are laying the foundations for your studies in Year 11 and 12.
-It is important that you develop useful study habits: - Keep a homework diary in which all learning preparation is recorded. - Being organised for every class i.e. Correct books and equipment. - Following a study timetable at home. - Planning ahead to do your assignments on time.
+It is important that you develop useful study habits: - Keep a homework diary in which all learning preparation is recorded. - Being organised for every class i.e. having the correct books and equipment. - Following a study timetable at home. - Planning ahead to complete your assessment tasks on time.